NethermindEth/juno/README.md

 ![Zap](./docs/static/img/log.png)

-For more details about logging just go to [zap](https://github.com/uber-go/zap).
+For more details about logging, see [zap](https://github.com/uber-go/zap).

 ## Configuration